sandyaspen/dbimp-project/README.md

 ### Data Generation

-Three test data files were generated for this project, the same files as used in the Wisconsin Benchmark.
-Interestingly, it was fairly difficult to find a good example of such a generator, many of the generators were for more common types of data such as phone numbers.
-We decided to use the data generator component of sqalpel's implementation of a wisconsin benchmark tool, found at: https://github.com/sqalpel/wisconsin/tree/master/src.
-This tool was freely available and produced the data that we desired in an easy-to-import format.
-We only needed to edit the output to be delimited with commas rather than pipes, and then imported them into our database using PostgreSQL's \copy command.
-The final csv files can be found in the [data directory.](https://github.com/sandyaspen/dbimp-project/tree/main/data) Screenshots showing the imported data tables can be found in the [screenshots directory.](https://github.com/sandyaspen/dbimp-project/tree/main/data)
+[A python data generation script](https://github.com/sandyaspen/dbimp-project/blob/main/data/data_generator.py) was created to enable us to make datasets of custom sizes that still adhere to the structure as explained in the Wisconsin Database Benchmark paper.
+Example csv files can be found in the [data directory.](https://github.com/sandyaspen/dbimp-project/tree/main/data) Screenshots showing the imported data tables can be found in the [screenshots directory.](https://github.com/sandyaspen/dbimp-project/tree/main/data)

 ### System Selection